parisepigenetics/RASflow_EDC/README.md

 ### QC

 Prerequisite:
-- Your fastq files are in `/shared/projects/YourProjectName/Raw_fastq`.
+- Your FASTQ files are in `/shared/projects/YourProjectName/Raw_fastq`.
 - You have modified `config/metadata.tsv` according to your experimental design.

 Now you have to check in `config/config_main.yaml` that: